gvwilson/thirdbit/teaching/lessons.md

 why not, teachers raise [many objects][objections], none of which hold up to close inspection:

-The most important thing about a lesson isn't having it, but *writing* it, because that gives you a chance to figure out what you think about the topic.
+*   *The most important thing about a lesson isn't having it, but *writing* it, because that gives you a chance to figure out what you think about the topic.*
-:   This objection rhymes with my personal experience, but the same is
-    true of software, and somehow we get up-and-coming programmers to use and improve libraries rather than building their own stuff from scratch.
+    This objection rhymes with my personal experience, but the same is true of software, and somehow we get up-and-coming programmers to use and improve libraries rather than building their own stuff from scratch.

-It's just more trouble than it's worth, because it's always easier in the short term to write something from scratch than to learn your way around someone else's material.
+*   *It's just more trouble than it's worth, because it's always easier in the short term to write something from scratch than to learn your way around someone else's material.*
-:   And yet most teachers use textbooks, and most actors perform other
-    people's plays, and...
+    And yet most teachers use textbooks, and most actors perform other people's plays, and...

-It doesn't pay off for most teachers because they only teach any particular lesson once a year (or once a quarter).
+*   *It doesn't pay off for most teachers because they only teach any particular lesson once a year (or once a quarter).*
-:   Infrequent teaching ought to push people *toward* re-use, not away
+    Infrequent teaching ought to push people *toward* re-use, not away from it.
-    from it.

-Working at scale results in a more neutral point of view (the average of the contributors' personal views), but in many fields, lessons are valuable precisely because they're one person's opinion.
+*   *Working at scale results in a more neutral point of view (the average of the contributors' personal views), but in many fields, lessons are valuable precisely because they're one person's opinion.*
-:   This is true for literature, but for basic algebra?
-And if the
-    difference is one of teaching method rather than content, then yeah, there should be half a dozen different shared lessons on polynomials, each approaching the topic in a different way.
+    This is true for literature, but for basic algebra?
+And if the difference is one of teaching method rather than content, then yeah, there should be half a dozen different shared lessons on polynomials, each approaching the topic in a different way.

-There's no onboarding process to teach people the mechanics of distributed ad hoc large-scale collaboration.
+*   *There's no onboarding process to teach people the mechanics of distributed ad hoc large-scale collaboration.*
-:   This is undoubtedly a contributing factor, but (a) teachers get more
-    training in how to develop lessons than most programmers get in how to take part in an open source project and (b) lack of a formal onboarding process hasn't slowed down Wikipedia.
+    This is undoubtedly a contributing factor, but (a) teachers get more training in how to develop lessons than most programmers get in how to take part in an open source project and (b) lack of a formal onboarding process hasn't slowed down Wikipedia.

-Collaboration on lesson development gets squeezed out by more important things (where "important" means "to the principal or chair").
+*   *Collaboration on lesson development gets squeezed out by more important things (where "important" means "to the principal or chair").*
-:   Again, this should push people *toward* collaboration (possibly
-    under official radar), since every minute they don't spend writing a lesson is a minute they can use to satisfy the principal or chair.
+    Again, this should push people *toward* collaboration (possibly under official radar), since every minute they don't spend writing a lesson is a minute they can use to satisfy the principal or chair.

-The Firewall of Doom at many schools prevents people from working on shared materials.
+*   *The Firewall of Doom at many schools prevents people from working on shared materials.*
-:   Probably true for some people, but this is not true for all and most
-    teachers in industrialized countries have access to a computer at home these days.
+    Probably true for some people, but this is not true for all and most teachers in industrialized countries have access to a computer at home these days.

-The stakes are too high for teachers who are going to be evaluated on their teaching.
+*   *The stakes are too high for teachers who are going to be evaluated on their teaching.*
-:   This may be true for some teachers, but isn't a universal.
+    This may be true for some teachers, but isn't a universal.

-No measurable outcome will show improvement, so there's no incentive to do it.
+*   *No measurable outcome will show improvement, so there's no incentive to do it.*
-:   The same is true of open source software, but while only a small
-    minority of programmers contribute, that's still enough people for it to thrive.
+    The same is true of open source software, but while only a small minority of programmers contribute, that's still enough people for it to thrive.

-It's a generational thing: as digital natives, tomorrow's teachers will just naturally do it.
+*   *It's a generational thing: as digital natives, tomorrow's teachers will just naturally do it.*
-:   This kind of "not yet" argument is as unfalsifiable as the claims by
-    members of millenarian movements that the apocalypse is definitely coming–yup, any day now.
+    Millenials don't actually act that differently from their elders, and "not yet" arguments are as unfalsifiable as the claims by members of millenarian movements that the apocalypse is definitely coming–yup, any day now.

-You can't run regression tests on a lesson, so there's no easy way to tell if my changes have broken something that you wrote.
+*   *You can't run regression tests on a lesson, so there's no easy way to *tell if my changes have broken something that you wrote.*
-:   But Wikipedia…
+    But Wikipedia…

-The most interesting observation was that while teachers might not collaborate, they *do* remix by finding other people's materials online or in textbooks and reworking them.
+One interesting observation is that while teachers don't collaborate at scale, they *do* remix by finding other people's materials online or in textbooks and reworking them.
 That suggests that the root problem may be a flawed analogy: rather than lesson development being like writing Wikipedia articles or open source software, perhaps it's more like postmodern music.

 If this is true, then lessons may be the wrong granularity for sharing, and collaboration might be more likely to take hold if the